-Reverie does infuse their memory foam with gel, which is known to help prevent heat from trapping.
+Reverie does infuse its memory foam with gel, which is known to help prevent heat from trapping.

 If you’re unsure which type of foam works best for you, the flippable 8X option might be a good fit for you.

-Reverie carries several different adjustable bases to fit their mattresses.
-Some of the power bases are available online, while others are sold exclusively in specific retail locations.
+Reverie carries several adjustable bases to fit its mattresses.
+Some power bases are available online, while others are sold exclusively in specific retail locations.
 Additionally, while some sleep systems allow you to choose which adjustable base you want to purchase, others don’t give you the choice.

 Each base has different unique features, which are all detailed in the description of each product on Reverie’s website.
 All bases have the same basic head and foot adjustability, but others have presets for a “Zero Gravity” setting, work with Reverie’s Nightstand smartphone app, and have other features like lumbar support or the ability to tilt the entire bed.